Basics of Nutrition: Vitamin Guide for Dog and Cat Owners

 Vitamin C (Ascorbic Acid)

-Functions: Supports collagen formation, wound healing, and antioxidant defense.
+Functions: Supports collagen formation, wound healing, and antioxidant defense. the body uses it for hydroxilation of the amino acids proline and lysine in the formation of collogen.

 Special note: Dogs and cats can produce their own vitamin C, so dietary supplementation is usually unnecessary.
+Deficiency can cause scurvy.